First Passage percolation on a hyperbolic graph admits bi-infinite geodesics: Introduction

 Let us first introduce some notation.
 Let $X$ be a simple graph, with no double edges.
 Recall that a path $\gamma=(e_1,\ldots, e_n)$ between two vertices $x,y$ is a sequence of consecutive edges joining $x$ to $y$.
 We denote $(x=\gamma(0),\ldots,\gamma(n)=y)$ the set of vertices such that for all $0\leq i<n$, $\gamma(i)$ and $\gamma(i+1)$ are joined by the edge $e_{i+1}$.
 For all $i<j$, we shall also denote by $\gamma([i,j])$ the subpath $(e_{i+1},\ldots,e_j)$ joining $\gamma(i)$ to $\gamma(j)$.
 Similarly, we define infinite paths indexed by $\N$ (resp.\ bi-infinite paths indexed by $\Z$).

 \begin{defn} Let $X$ be an infinite connected graph, and let $C\geq 1$ and $K\geq 0$.
 A path $\gamma$ of length $n$ between two vertices $x$ and $y$ is called a $(C,K)$-quasi-geodesic finite path if for all $0<i<j\leq n$, Similarly, we define $(C,K)$-quasi-geodesic infinite (or bi-infinite) paths.
-An infinite (or a bi-infinite) path will simply be called a quasi-geodesic if it is $(C,K)$-quasi-geodesic for some constants $C$ and $K$. \end{defn} \begin{defn} A bi-infinite path $\gamma$ in $X$ is called a {\em Morse quasi-geodesic} (resp.\ Morse geodesic) if it is a quasi-geodesic (resp.\ a geodesic) and if it satisfies the so-called Morse property: for all $C\geq 1$ and $K>0$, there exists $R$ such that every $(C,K)$-quasi-geodesic joining two points of $\gamma$ remains inside the $R$-neighborhood of $\gamma$. \end{defn} It is well-known and easy to deduce from its definition that in a weighted graph with bounded degree, whose weights are bounded away from 0, a Morse geodesic always lies at at bounded distance from a bi-infinite geodesic.
+An infinite (or a bi-infinite) path will simply be called a quasi-geodesic if it is $(C,K)$-quasi-geodesic for some constants $C$ and $K$. \end{defn} \begin{defn} A bi-infinite path $\gamma$ in $X$ is called a {\em Morse quasi-geodesic} (resp.\ Morse geodesic) if it is a quasi-geodesic (resp.\ a geodesic) and if it satisfies the so-called Morse property: for all $C\geq 1$ and $K>0$, there exists $R$ such that every $(C,K)$-quasi-geodesic joining two points of $\gamma$ remains inside the $R$-neighborhood of $\gamma$. \end{defn} \begin{rem} It is well-known and easy to deduce from its definition that in a locally finite weighted graph, whose weights are bounded away from 0, a Morse quasi-geodesic always lies at a bounded distance from a (Morse) bi-infinite geodesic.
+For the sake of completeness, let us outline the argument: let $\gamma$ be a Morse quasi-geodesic, and let $u_n$ and $v_n$ be two sequences of vertices on $\gamma$ escaping to infinity in opposite directions.
+For every $n$, let $\gamma_n$ be a geodesic segment joining $u_n$ to $v_n$.
+By the Morse property, $\gamma_n$ remains at uniformly bounded distance from $\gamma$.
+On the other hand, the condition on the degree and on the weights ensure that any ball of finite radius in $X$ is finite.
+Hence one can extract a sequence $\gamma_{i_n}$ that converges to some bi-infinite geodesic $\gamma_0$. \end{rem}